 Recipe: General Tso's Chicken.
 This recipe for General Tso's chicken has been the most popular on this site since I first posted it in 2009.

+Homemade Pork Buns! & I made that! - StumbleUpon.
 Dear Pork, We meet again.

 Yesterday as I stood in the kitchen trying to figure out what to make for dinner I wondered to myself, how do those people do it on those shows where they are given random ingredients and are suppose come up with something genius.

 I think I stood there for a solid 20 minutes looking in the cupboards and staring into the freezer hoping that I would be struck by some ingenious idea.
 Chinese Food Recipes - Free Chinese Recipes for General Tsaos Chicken.